rom1spi/aws-bulk-tagger/README.md

 | App  | AWESOME_SALES_APP  |

-In this case, the request payload will be:
+In this case, the request payload to the Lambda function will be:
 ```json
 {
   "TagFilters": [